-Fig. 6 clearly shows that, in the innermost region, within 30" from the cluster center, the CMD exhibits a blue HB and a quite narrow RGB, while by increasing the distance from the cluster center the CMD starts to be characterized by a red clumpy HB and by a RGB significantly redder than the cluster mean loci.
-Hence, the observed RGB spread is likely due to the bulk of the Bulge field population which is metal-rich.
-In order to derive the cluster main properties we used the FVO06 empirical method, assuming the Bulge-like scenario.
-We measured the cluster RGB slope considering only those stars lying in the innermost cluster region (RGBslope=-0.065) and we estimated the observed (K=8.69) RGB tip by using the brightest stars in our catalog lying along the RGB ridge line.
-We used these values as input parameters for the computational routine and we obtained the following reddening, distance and metallicity estimates: E(B-V)=1.1, $(m-M)0=14.43$ , [Fe/H] = -1.37 dex and [M/H] = -1.20 dex.
-The derived photometric metallicity is consistent with the spectroscopic result by Minniti (1995) ( $\Delta$ [Fe/H]=0.25 dex) and significantly lower than that found by Barbuy et al. (1999) ( $\Delta$ [Fe/H]~0.7 dex).
+Figure 6 clearly shows that in the innermost region, within 30''of the cluster center, the CMD exhibits a blue HB and a quite narrow RGB, while for increasing distance from the cluster center, the CMD starts to be characterized by a red clumpy HB and by a RGB significantly redder than the cluster mean loci.
+Hence, the observed RGB spread is likely due to the bulk of the bulge field population, which is metal-rich.
+In order to derive the cluster main properties we used the FVO06 empirical method, assuming the bulgelike scenario.
+We measured the cluster RGB slope considering only those stars lying in the innermost cluster region (RGB{slope} = -0.065), and we estimated the observed (K = 8.69) RGB tip using the brightest stars in our catalog lying along the RGB ridgeline.
+We used these values as input parameters for the computational routine, and we obtained the following reddening, distance, and metallicity estimates: E(B - V) =1.1, $(m - M)0 = 14.43$, [Fe/H] = -1.37 dex, and [M/H] =-1.20 dex.
+The derived photometric metallicity is consistent with the spectroscopic result by Minniti (1995) (Δ [Fe/H] = 0.25 dex) and significantly lower than that found by Barbuy et al. (1999) (Δ [Fe/H] \sim 0.7 dex).